Financial aid resources for graduate students fall into three main categories.

 Students are required to begin repayment of the PLUS Loan after graduation (or when the student is no longer enrolled at least half-time).
 A six-month "grace period" is applied before repayment begins.
 Additional information on loan repayment, as well as the current interest rate for this loan, can be found at www.studentaid.gov.

 A Private/Alternative Loan is a loan that a student can obtain to help finance the student’s cost of attendance.
+A student can borrow a private alternative loan up to the cost of attendance minus other financial assistance awarded by their department of study.
 These loans are based on one’s credit history.
-(A student who has not established credit can apply with a co-borrower and can borrow up to the cost of attendance minus any aid received.)
+(A student who has not established credit can apply with a co-borrower).
 We strongly recommend that students carefully review all the terms of each individual loan, as they can vary greatly.
 Individual loan providers have their own application, timeline, and repayment terms.
 Once a loan is approved, the lender will notify our office so that we can certify eligibility for the requested amount.
 Plan to apply at least 30 days prior to the date the bill is due.
 To assist with this process, a list of private loans recently used by Lehigh students can be found on our ELMSelect site.

 Teaching assistantships (TAs), research assistantships (RAs), graduate assistantships (GAs), fellowships and scholarships are academic awards made by the University, by individual academic departments, and by the Dean’s Office.
 Several graduate assistantships unrelated to a particular area of study can be obtained by applying to administrative offices.